QuickBooks Blog

 • Expenses are the costs incurred to generate revenue.

-By subtracting your revenue from your expenses, you can calculate your net income.
-This is the money that you have earned at the end of the day.
-It’s possible that this number will demonstrate a net loss when your business is in its early stages.
+You can calculate your net income (the money that you have earned at the end of the day) by subtracting your expenses from your revenue.
+It’s possible that your net income will demonstrate a net loss when your business is in its early stages.
 The ultimate goal of any business should be positive net income, meaning that the business is profitable.

 3. Break-even point equation